 Our 12 Housemasters play a pivotal role.
 The Housemaster is the focal point of a boy’s life at Tonbridge, and is supported by a tutor team attached to each House, with Matrons in the Boarding House teams.

 The House system enables us to focus on the needs of each individual boy and to monitor his progress and development closely.
-No one gets lost in the system, as a Housemaster gets to know the boys and their families well and is able to respond quickly to issues should they arise.
-Importantly, all boys become an integral part of a smaller community within the school and, tellingly, every boy believes fervently that he is in the best House!
+No one gets lost in the system, as a Housemaster soon gets to know the boys and their families well and is able to respond quickly to issues should they arise.
+In addition, tutors meet with the boys formally and informally.

 Our houses, matrons and housemasters are at the very heart of school life.